 I moved on before Marcus could demand an answer, detailing the unconventional agreement John and I had come to and then recounting the early days of our marriage.
 I talked about my initial fear of Henry, which Marcus understood without need for further explanation.

 “Why do you think I only take lovers who are smaller than me?” he said.

 Father had left scars on him too.
 They might not be visible, like mine were, but they were there nonetheless.

 Finally I talked about the change in my relationship with John and Henry, and then the ominous notes I’d been receiving.
 I stopped short of telling him more.
-That McNaught was a spy, our blackmailer was likely a head of state or someone with similar power, or that we weren’t the only peers of the realm within their grasp.
+That McNaught was a spy, our blackmailer was likely a head of state or someone with near equal power, or that we weren’t the only peers of the realm within their grasp.

 Though there was still a divide between us, Marcus had softened a little as I’d spoken.
-I knew it would be weeks, perhaps even months before I could start to heal what I had broken, but I now harbored hope that our relationship could, in time, be healed.
+I knew it would be weeks, perhaps even months before I could start to fix what I had broken, but I now harbored hope that our relationship could, in time, be healed.